saxena-rishabh/Starbucks-Capstone-Project/README.md

 ## 6. Credits and Acknowledgements

-Thanks to [Udacity](https://www.udacity.com/) and [Figure Eight](https://www.figure-eight.com) project for providing original dataset with [Multilingual Disaster Response Messages](https://www.figure-eight.com/dataset/combined-disaster-response-data).
+Thanks to [Udacity](https://www.udacity.com/) for providing dataset.